 Closer to the events of Las Fallas, you’ll find a number of walking tours that explain the history of Las Fallas and Valencia that I can highly recommend.
 I loved my walking tour of Valencia which took us around all the hidden spots of the old city and included wine and tapas too.
 The guide was incredible and it was definitely one of my favorite tours I’ve done in some time.

 Weather in Valencia

 The weather in Valencia for the Las Fallas festival is usually a balmy 16-18 degrees celsius.
 I recommend packing a warm jumper and a light jacket in your suitcase.
-During my visit in 2022, Valencia experienced a sand storm from the Sahara desert which turned the city and sky orange with dust.
+During my visit, Valencia experienced a sand storm from the Sahara desert which turned the city and sky orange with dust.
 But for the most part, you can expect good weather and may even experience a little bit of rain.